colakaist/academic-kickstart2/content/project/biophysics/membrane_protein/index.md

 ---

-Membrane proteins(e.g, enzymes, receptors, ion channels, transporters, etc.) play crucial roles in all organisms, and they are the major drug targets for pharmaceuticals.
-Our general goal is to understand functional properties of various membrane proteins and to identify suitable drugs to control their biological functions.
+Membrane proteins(e.g, enzymes, receptors, ion channels, transporters, etc.) play crucial roles in all organisms, and they are the primary drug targets for pharmaceuticals.
+Our general goal is to understand various membrane proteins' functional properties and identify suitable drugs to control their biological functions.